juliogomez/netdevops/README.md

 (pyats) /pyats # cd examples/basic
 ```

-There you will find the `basic_example_script.py` python script file that defines a very simple Test Case.
-It includes quite some python code for all the sections mentioned before, but actually not doing much (in fact only logging)... so it is a good starting point as a template for your own test cases.
+There you will find the `basic_example_script.py` python script file that defines a very simple _Test Case_.
+It includes quite some python code for all the sections mentioned before, but actually not doing much (in fact only logging)... so it is a good starting point as a template to develop your own test cases.

 ```
 (pyats) /pyats/examples/basic# cat basic_example_script.py
 ```

-It is executed with a _job_ that invokes the python script.
-You can find it here:
+This script will be executed from a _job_, defined in this file:

 ```
 (pyats) /pyats/examples/basic# cat job/basic_example_job.py